Eriknpy/VaultHomework-Csharp/README.md

 <!--About The Solution -->
 ## About The Solution

 I found this a perfect opportunity to use the Template method as a skeleton of the algorithm.
-There are two different approaches by coding:
+There are two different approaches to coding:
 * General: The least language-specific approach
 * C# specific: Linq